New parking designations

-- The Riverpoint Campus enjoys a wonderful location along the Centennial Trail, which starts at Riverside State Park and continues on to Post Falls.
+- The WSU Spokane campus enjoys a wonderful location along the Centennial Trail, which starts at Riverside State Park and continues on to Post Falls.
 This trail is great for bicycling, walking, or in-line skating.
 So enjoy the trail even on the weekends with a parking pass, or use the meters in the green parking lots.

 - Bike racks: north east of the Academic Center; inside Phase I, Academic Center, and Health Sciences building (look in loading docks).